BenjiKCF/Neural-Net-with-Financial-Time-Series-Data/README.md

 By running 10000 epochs, with 50 neruons in the first hidden layer, 30 neruons in the second hidden layer and 2 outputs, it achieves a 0.806 accuracy.
 By running 10000 epochs, with 50 neruons in the first hidden layer, 30 neruons in the second hidden layer and 2 outputs with dropout rate of 0.2, it achieves a 0.77 accuracy.
 By running 50000 epochs, with 50 neruons in the first hidden layer, 30 neruons in the second hidden layer and 2 outputs with dropout rate of 0.2, it achieves a 0.815 accuracy.

+# How to use it:
+The main file should be named as "LSTM_Stock_prediction-date.ipynb" Run this jupyter notebook with all prerequisite installed.

 # Update:
 26/03/2017 First update